 Usually, the women’s sections in mosques aren’t as beautiful as the main prayer halls.
 So it’s better to visit a mosque that has a tour if you’re a woman so you can not only learn about the history and architecture of the mosque but get to see the splendour of the main prayer hall!

 For the mosque in Abu Dhabi, the security entrances are clearly labelled with men and women.
 Once you pass security it becomes mixed again.
 However, the main prayer hall is for men only but women are able to see inside it as part of the tour in between prayer times.

 Entering the mosque

 You will find a shoe rack by the doors and during prayer time it’s common for worshipers to line their shoes along the halls or even outside the mosque.

 If you’d like to be like the Muslims and show off your knowledge, you should enter with your right foot.
 This is based on the practices of Prophet Muhammad, may peace and blessings be upon him.

 In the Abu Dhabi Mosque, there used to be shoe racks at the entrances after security but most of these have been removed now and only in the areas just outside the prayer halls.
 You’ll find people wearing shoes in the areas outside of the prayer halls and others will walk barefoot.
-It’s worth taking a large bag or spare bag for you to pop your shoes in.
+It’s worth taking a bag for you to pop your shoes in.

 What is the Muslim greeting?